There are 7 key factors to understanding successful crystal oscillator circuit design. These include:

-So where does the "load capacitance" come from that determines the oscillator's frequency?
-This circuit actually uses a solitary inverter with two capacitors in the feedback loop that encompass the the load capacitance.
+So where does the load capacitance come from that determines the oscillator's frequency?
+This circuit actually uses a solitary inverter with two capacitors in the feedback loop that encompass the load capacitance.
 If the load capacitance is changed, so will the frequency produced by the oscillator.

 For example, if a 20 MHz crystal with a capacity of 20 pF is placed in a circuit with an assessment of 30 pF, the crystal will be lower than the specified value.
-However if the circuit had an assessment of only 10 pF, the frequency will be higher than the specified value.
+But if the circuit has an assessment of only 10 pF, the frequency will be higher than the specified value.

 4. Drive Level